Diagram examples featured image

 10. PERT chart diagram

-Last on our list are PERT chart diagrams, which are like mind maps that primarily focus on the project milestones that make up your critical path.
+PERT chart diagrams are like mind maps that primarily focus on the project milestones that make up your critical path

 Like flowcharts, PERT charts connect shapes (tasks) with arrows to convey the flow of events in a project—but are more so used for defining task relationships than providing updates on a project’s process.

-But with the right project management software, you can take PERT charts very far!
+But with the right project management software, you can take these diagram examples very far!
 Short for Program Evaluation Review Technique, PERT charts can help you visualize multiple paths to completion and prioritize your most important tasks.

 One drawback to PERT charts is that they can be a bit time-consuming to set up, edit, and update.
 Luckily, an intuitive and dynamic template like this PERT chart template by ClickUp was designed to tackle this exact challenge.